se4ai2223-uniba/architectural-style-recognition/docs/Lectures/Logging and Monitoring.md

 3. Monitor the amount of memory used by applications: you can use a summary to monitor summary statistics of the memory usage of your applications, such as the average, median, maximum, and minimum.

 4. Monitor the execution time of database queries: you can use a summary to monitor summary statistics of the execution time of database queries, such as the average, median, maximum, and minimum.

+# Grafana Hands-on

+- Download docker image:

+        docker pull grafana/grafana-oss:latest

+- set up the docker-compose file:

+    - specify the port for grafana
+    - specify the network for grafana and prometheus

+- start all the containers through the docker-compose file

+- go to localhost:3000/login and log with username: admin and password: admin

+- go to right left of the page and click on ⚙️ ➡️ "Add datasource" ➡️ "prometheus datasource" and add as the URL requested: http://[prometheus container name]:9090

+If it is all okay you must see ✅